uhafner/warnings-ng-plugin-devenv/README.md

     4. When IntelliJ asks : *Maven projects need to be imported* select *Enable Auto-Import*.
     5. When IntelliJ asks : *Trust And Open Maven project* select *Trust Project* (see [IntelliJ Online Help](https://www.jetbrains.com/help/idea/project-security.html))
 3. Run the Test Launchers in IntelliJ for analysis-model, code-covarege-api, forensics-api, git-forensics, and warnings-ng.
+4. For Windows users: start Docker Desktop
-4. Start Jenkins with `jenkins.sh`.
+5. Start Jenkins with `jenkins.sh`.
 This command builds the Jenkins Docker image, downloads all registered plugins and initializes the Jenkins workspace with some jobs.
 This requires some minutes as well.
-5. Login to Jenkins at: http://localhost:8080/
+6. Login to Jenkins at: http://localhost:8080/
-6. Use the following credentials:
+7. Use the following credentials:
     - User: admin
     - Password: admin
-7. Start the provided Jenkins jobs that show the analysis results for the modules analysis-model and warnings-ng.
+8. Start the provided Jenkins jobs that show the analysis results for the modules analysis-model and warnings-ng.
-8. Deploy the current HEAD of the plugins to the Jenkins instance using the Launchers in IntelliJ.
+9. Deploy the current HEAD of the plugins to the Jenkins instance using the Launchers in IntelliJ.

+### Installation - Troubleshooting

+#### Step 1 - Installation failed
+If all downloads has succeeded, but the installation failed due to errors, fix them and execute `mvn -V -U -e install –DskipTests` to retry only the installation.

+#### Step 3 - "Command line is too long."
+If the error "Command line is too long." occurs, execute following steps:
+1. Click *Edit Configuration* and select the failed run configuration (or click on the Test Launcher's name within the error message)
+3. Click *Build and run* > *Modify options* > *Shorten command line*
+4. Within the appeared field *Shorten command line*, select `@argfile (Java9+)`
+5. Click *Apply* and *OK* and execute the Test Launcher again
+6. (Possibly, IntelliJ has to be restarted if no tests has been found)

+#### Step 3 - Jenkins test timeout
+If tests fail due to a Jenkins test timeout, execute following steps:
+1. Click *Edit Configuration* and select the failed run configuration
+2. Add to *VM options*: `-Djenkins.test.timeout=1000`.
+This increases the timeout limit to 1000 seconds.

 ## Cloning the modules